-With 8 March just around the corner, women around the world will be celebrating International Women's Day.
+March 8th marked a special day where women around the world celebrated International Women's Day.
 In honour of this year's theme to #PushforProgress, a few female members of our senior leadership team at Robert Half have compiled a list of their must read books.
 So if you are an aspiring leader, wondering how you can achieve a work-life balance, or considering what qualities or characteristics you would like to include on our career development plan this year, there should be a book for you.

 Whether you’re a mother yourself, considering becoming a mother or a daughter, this book has lessons for women of all ages.
 The advice and counsel shared in this book from a diverse group of women builds a strong narrative for what it means to empower the future generation.
 The stories shared reflect character-building moments between parent and child.
 For me this is a strong reminder that developing strong female leaders doesn’t only happen at work, but throughout a woman’s life.
 Developing the ability to be true to yourself requires a range of qualities such as courage, connection, respect, and the understanding that “resilience is more important than perfection.”